amanrajdce/laps-depth/README.md

 ## Citation
 If you use this work in your research, please cite: <br>

 Raj, A. (2020).
 Learning Augmentation Policy Schedules for Unsuperivsed Depth Estimation.
 UC San Diego.
-ProQuest ID: Raj_ucsd_0033M_19587. <br>
+ProQuest ID: Raj_ucsd_0033M_19587.
 Merritt ID: ark:/13030/m5ns636d.
 Retrieved from https://escholarship.org/uc/item/1p85x50q

 ## Acknowledgement
 This code is based on the excellent repo by PBA folks at: https://github.com/arcelien/pba